-You are healthier because of the medical expertise of pathologists who are committed to accurately diagnosing disease so that you can begin treatment.
+You are healthier because of the medical expertise of pathologists, who are physicians committed to accurately diagnosing disease so that you can begin treatment.

 Every time you get blood drawn or have tissue analyzed during surgery, a pathologist is working with your primary care physician or surgeon to provide an accurate diagnosis and develop the right treatment for you.

 Diagnosis is not only the prerequisite for treatment, it is also the point at which healing begins.

 Some community hospitals don’t have pathology units on site.
 That’s why pathologist James E. Richard, DO, FCAP took it upon himself to convert a retired ambulance into a pathology unit on wheels.
 The mobile unit allows Dr. Richard to visit small hospitals and outpatient surgery centers where in-house pathology expertise, a critical piece of promoting patient health, is in short supply.